LinuxCafeFederation/Delightful-Privacy/README.md

 ## For information about alternatives to software and services.
-If you are looking for alternatives to propreitary services like Discord and Facebook, or an open-source alternative to Photoshop, check out our list about [Awesome-Alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives)
+If you are looking for alternatives to proprietary services like Discord and Facebook, or an open-source alternative to Photoshop, check out our list about [Awesome-Alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives)

 # Mirrors